-Multi modal communication can reduce frustration in autistic children.
+Multi-modal communication can reduce frustration in autistic children.
 This is because when we start accepting all attempts at communicating, we are honoring those attempts.
-What is multi modal communication?
+What is multi-modal communication?
 Why are more and more professionals talking about it?
 Keep reading to find out!
+You can also listen to the podcast episode about multi-modal communication here.

 What Is It?